bakrydiarra/Lotus/testing.md

 2. As a site user, I want to be able to view a list of products so that I can select a product to view.

  - Navigateing to the all products page will display a list of all products from the database.

 4. As a shopper, I want to be able to view a specific category of products so that I can browse the type of products I'm interested in.

--Clicking the 'Product' link in the navbar the dropdown menu will show all the different categories.
+  - Clicking the 'Product' link in the navbar the dropdown menu will show all the different categories.
 Clicking any of these will take the user to the products page, showing only items from the category selected.
 The category chosen will display as the page heading.

 5. As a shopper, I want to be able to search all products so that I can find what I am looking for.

  - Entering kerywords in the search bar  box will display any text in the product's title, or description and display the results on the product's page.

 6. As a shopper, I want to be able to sort all products so that I can view products based on price or title.

  - A sort by box is located on the products page where users can sort all products by price in ascending or descending order and by title (A-Z) or (Z-A).

 | Element               | Action  | Expected Result                                                                                | Pass/Fail |